 If you were to give recruiting on Tinder a chance, I recommend you use Amazononian as a model of what to stay away from regarding messaging and design.
 And be more thoughtful, too.

-There isn't a whole lot of data out there about recruiting and sourcing on dating apps, but there is a ton about social network recruiting.
+There isn't a whole lot of data out there about recruiting and sourcing on dating apps, but there is a ton about social media recruiting.
 We know it works.
 So while I can't guarantee results, I can promise that it's a unique, under-utilized recruitment strategy that's worth exploring.
 If you’re a progressive recruiter or recruitment firm that already uses social media to recruit, look at past data.
 Scope our your top-performing advertisements, revisit your target demographic, and begin to develop a similar strategy for dating apps—both aesthetically and on-brand.
 Wouldn’t hurt, right?